lsst-sitcom/linccf/dash_doc/README.md

         lists under each object row.
 Sources within an object are sorted by detection time.

 * `object_lc`
-    * Combines data from three Butler tables: `objectTable`, `sourceTable`, `forcedSourceTable`
+    * Combines data from two Butler tables: `objectTable`, `forcedSourceTable`
-    * "Nests" the forcedSourceTable and sourceTable tables as structured lists under each object row.
+    * "Nests" the forcedSourceTable table as structured lists under each object row.
 Sources within an object are sorted by detection time.

+* `source`
+    * Contains data from the Butler table: `sourceTable`
+    * It is a flat table with the sources detected in science imaging.
+It is an independent table because there is no association between objects of the `objectTable` and the existing sources.

 ## Butler post-processing